 Why Consider Zinc Supplements After a Hair Transplant?

-- Reducing the oxidative stress between the follicles.
+- Reducing oxidative stress affecting hair follicles

-Duration: 3–6 months vs. longer-term use
+Duration: 3–6 months vs longer-term use

 Timing relative to meals and other supplements